 What Does Green Pesto Go With?

 Typically pesto is added to many pasta dishes – it is so easy to just stir it in after cooking, but it can also be used in a variety of other recipes.
-Try pesto in sandwiches, mixed into a jacket potato, poured over some chicken, stirred into mashed potatoes or even as a dip.
+Try pesto in a pesto pasta salad, sandwiches, mixed into a jacket potato, poured over some chicken, stirred into mashed potatoes or even as a dip.

 Have you tried making green pesto from scratch?
 What’s your favourite meal to add it to?
 Let me know in the comments!